Azure/azure-powershell/src/Resources/docs/Update-AzADServicePrincipalPasswordCredentials.md

 ```

 ### -ObjectId
-The object ID for which to get service principal information.
+The object ID of the service principal.

 ```yaml
 Type: System.String